 Therefore, we advise you to select and “migrate” only necessary Magento extensions to the new site to save your time, money and effort.

-5. Custom Code (Customization)
+5. Custom Code Migration

 It’s fortunate that most of the Magento 1 custom code is compatible with Magento 2 so you can either rewrite or migrate the code by using several Magento code migration tools.
-We often use the Code Migration Toolkit from Magento that make things simpler.
+We often use the Code Migration Toolkit from Magento that makes things simpler.

 Besides, it’s worth noting that there are several differences in the structures of M1 and M2, you need to check the code carefully to make sure that it works well in the new store.

-After theme, data and extension migration, you have gone through 80% of the Magento 2 migration process.
+After doing the theme, data and extension migration, you have gone through 80% of the Magento 2 migration process.
 Now, you have to complete the configuration on the new Magento 2 website, including language, currency, tax, email templates settings and so on.

-Also, SEO plays a significant role in boosting the traffic to your website afterward.
+Also, SEO plays a significant role in boosting traffic to your website afterward.
 In Magento 2, it allows you to create SEO-friendly URLs, edit meta title/ description/ tag/ keywords, add image alt, control site indexing, and integrate with Google services (Analytics/ Search Console/ Adwords).
 Therefore, don’t forget to take advantage of all of these valuable features if you migrate Magento 1 to Magento 2.

 The last fundamental stage of the Magento migration process is testing.
 It’s compulsory to review and check the whole site thoroughly to make sure everything runs as it should be after you migrate Magento 1 to Magento 2.
 Here is the recommended checklist that you use when testing your stores after Magento 2 upgrade: